 Oh Heavens!
-I was hoping to put up a post about General Motors' Futurama from the 1939 World's Fair which I first found mentioned in Michael Chabon's superb book "The Adventures of Kavalier and Clay".
-Perhaps partly because of the structural similarity of a lot of Shunt's work to a ride, quite a bit of the research behind "Money" had concerned theme parks and expositions - where citizens were invited by businesses to queue up and have their future dictated to them - and for me the 1939's World Fair, and the Futurama in particular, really stand out as something like the fountainhead.
-It was after all Disney's work on this Fair that led to the spawning of Disney Land, Disney World and the Experimental Project City Of Tomorrow (and is why Tony Stark's dad in Iron Man 2 has that moustache).
-But coming to write this post, and re-reading the Chabon, I realised I had in fact completely overlooked in my research (and by research of course I mean "surfing youtube") the exhibit into whose remains Clay and Bacon actually sneak: not "Futurama" but its companion piece "Democracity".
-And thus, looking for footage of Democracity, I came across the following typically arresting and gigantic narrative from Adam Curtis about its creator Edward Bernays (particularly fascinating for me as the similarly arresting and gigantic sci-fi sitcom pilot I am currently putting off is inspired by exactly this same link between Futurism and Shadowy Figures Of Influence, or might as well be, I dunno, haven't written it yet)...
+I had wanted to post - for quite a while now - something about General Motors' Futurama, the centre-piece of the 1939 New York World's Fair that I first saw mentioned in Michael Chabon's superb book "The Adventures of Kavalier and Clay".
+Quite a bit of the research behind "Money" concerned expositions in which businesses invite citizens to queue up and have their future dictated to them - perhaps partly because of the structural similarity of a theme park ride to a lot of Shunt's work - and it seemed to me that the 1939's World Fair, and the Futurama specifically, had really set the trend for this kind of experience: it was Disney's work there that led to the spawning of Disneyland, Disney World and the Experimental Prototype Community Of Tomorrow EPCOT (and it's very probably why Tony Stark's dad in Iron Man 2 has that moustache).
+However when I finally came to research the Fair properly to write this post (and by research I mean of course "surf youtube") I re-read the Chabon only to find out that the exhibit into whose remains Clay and Bacon sneak was not actually the Futurama at all, but its companion piece "Democracity", and looking up footage of that I came across this typically arresting and gigantic accompanying narrative from Adam Curtis about the attraction's creator Edward Bernays (particularly fascinating for me as the similarly arresting and gigantic sci-fi sitcom pilot that I am currently putting off is inspired by this exact same link between Futurism and Shadowy Figures Of Influence... or might as well be...
+I dunno, haven't written it yet...)

-But let's plough on: Here are some stills of the 1939 Futurama taken from a contemporary home movie.
-It's not simply the scale of the ride that knocks me out - FAR larger than I expected - but the accuracy!
+But let's plough on.
+Here are stills of the 1939 Futurama taken from a contemporary home movie.
+It's not simply the scale of the ride that knocks me out - far, far larger than I expected - but the accuracy.
 Look at it!
-No steam-powered rain-shields or helicopter-bussles here, this is pretty much how 1960 turned out, no?
-It's like General Motors said "This is the Future" and the world said "Oh okay."
-Keep your hands in the machine, please:
+No steam-powered rain-shields or helicopter-bussles here, this is pretty much how 1960 turned out, isn't it?
+It's like General Motors said "This is the Future", and the world said "Oh, okay."
+Keep your hands in the machine please...

 No but REALLY BIG!